Project progress and status updates

-The project progress section gives you an in depth snapshot into the status of any Project you’re working on.
+The Overview section gives you an in depth snapshot into the status of any Project you’re working on.
 Status reports make it easy to create rich, repeatable, actionable status updates and share your work with key stakeholders.

-When you click into the Progress tab in your Project, you’ll be presented with a snapshot of your Project’s current progress status.
+When you click into the Overview tab in your Project, you’ll be presented with a snapshot of your Project’s current progress status.

 - Check if the project is on track, at risk or off track